Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion/README.md

 ![DCRLogIngestion_Key_Vault_Access_2](Images/DCRLogIngestion_Key_Vault_Access_2.png)

-Paste "**AS-Microsoft-DCR-Log-Ingestion**" into the principal search box and click the option that appears.
+Paste "**AS-Send-Logs-to-DCR**" into the principal search box and click the option that appears.
 If the app registration also appears, select the option that does **not** match the Application (client) ID of your app registration.
 Click "**Next**" towards the bottom of the page.

 ![DCRLogIngestion_Key_Vault_Access_3](Images/DCRLogIngestion_Key_Vault_Access_3.png)